Mtanaka77/Spin_Molecular_Dynamics_by_Microwave_Magnetic_Field/README.md

   > Execution of a few 1,000,000 steps (1 GHz ranges) for $ Delta t= 0.001 $ ps

 Microwave magnetic heating by simulation occurs in 300 K to 1,300 K for magnetite
-which is above the Curie temperature (the pdf file in this directory is shown).
+which is above the Curie temperature (the Usys plot, page 19 of this directory, is shown the proof indeed).

 ## Numerical Code, Parameters and Files